About the College of Arts and Sciences

 records, and evaluate student work and provide students with

-feedback as to the progress toward meeting the objectives of the
+feedback as to the progress toward meeting the objectives of each

-course.
-Each adjunct faculty member is responsible for effectively
+course they teach.
+Each adjunct faculty member is responsible for

 Responsibilities may include teaching days or evenings, with the